Action Bladder Cancer UK

 ABC UK works to improve outcomes for bladder cancer patients, improve and support research into bladder cancer and to improve support for bladder cancer patients and their families.

-Improving patient information for patients; helping to set up much needed patient support groups across the UK; improving early diagnosis by developing learning resources and materials for GPs; learning resources for cancer nurses; working to give bladder cancer patients a voice and lobbying for greater investment.
-We will also be launching our new Improving Patient Outcomes Programme in Autumn 2016 – aimed at encouraging research projects into bladder cancer, submissions will be encouraged from researchers, cancer specialists, GPs and nurses.
+Improving patient information for patients and families; helping to set up much needed patient support groups across the UK; working with healthcare professionals to improve support for patients; improving early diagnosis by developing learning resources and materials for GPs; learning opportunities for cancer nurses; funding research into bladder cancer through the ABC UK small grants programme – Improving Outcomes for Patients Programme (IOPP); and working to give bladder cancer patients a voice and lobbying for greater investment;

 For more information visit: www.actionbladdercanceruk.org